Phencyclidine

-Phencyclidine or phenylcyclohexyl piperidine (PCP), also known as angel dust among other names, is a dissociative anesthetic mainly used recreationally for its significant mind-altering effects.
-PCP may cause hallucinations, distorted perceptions of sounds, and violent behavior.
+Phencyclidine or phenylcyclohexyl piperidine (PCP), also known in its use as a street drug as angel dust among other names, is a dissociative anesthetic mainly used recreationally for its significant mind-altering effects.
+PCP may cause hallucinations, distorted perceptions of sounds, and psychotic behavior.
 As a recreational drug, it is typically smoked, but may be taken by mouth, snorted, or injected.
 It may also be mixed with cannabis or tobacco.

-Adverse effects may include seizures, coma, addiction, and an increased risk of suicide.
+Adverse effects may include paranoia, addiction, and an increased risk of suicide, as well as seizures and coma in cases of overdose.
 Flashbacks may occur despite stopping usage.
-Chemically, PCP is a member of the arylcyclohexylamine class, and pharmacologically, it is a dissociative anesthetic.
+Chemically, PCP is a member of the arylcyclohexylamine class.
 PCP works primarily as an NMDA receptor antagonist.

-PCP is most commonly used in the United States.
-While usage peaked in the US in the 1970s, between 2005 and 2011 an increase in visits to emergency departments as a result of the drug occurred.
-As of 2017 in the United States, about 1% of people in Twelfth grade reported using PCP in the prior year while 2.9% of those over the age of 25 reported using it at some point in their lives.
+PCP is most commonly used in the US.
+While usage peaked in the US in the 1970s, between 2005 and 2011, an increase in visits to emergency departments as a result of the drug occurred.
+As of 2022, in the US, about 0.7% of 12th-grade students reported using PCP in the prior year, while 1.7% of people in the US over age 25 reported using it at some point in their lives.